 In the first third of 2018, out of a total 1,050 reports, 37 percent (389) indicate the detainees in solitary had mental illness.
 (If the rate of reporting held steady through the rest of 2018, total reports of use of solitary that year would top 3,100 and those involving mental illness would be about the same as in 2017.)

 During the period covered by the data, ICE’s detention center in Adelanto, California, accounted for the most reports of placements in solitary, perhaps in part because the facility has one of the largest detainee populations.
-(Another large detention center, in Stewart, Georgia, ranks second in reporting use of solitary.)
+(Another large detention center, in Stewart County, Georgia, ranks second in reporting use of solitary.)

 Adelanto also reported more detainees in solitary confinement lasting longer than 75 days—five times the maximum time the U.N. expert recommends governments use isolation—including some with severe mental illnesses, than any other ICE detention center.
 Adelanto filed 112 reports where a detainee was in solitary for at least 75 days.
 Across all detention centers, there are 485 reports of detainees in solitary for 75 days or more.